 - 1-2 tablespoons parmesan cheese, breadcrumbs, crushed chips, or crushed nuts (optional)

-- At home, dehydrate your own vegetables to add if you would like.
+- Dehydrate your own vegetables to add if you would like.
 I did a mixture of broccoli, onions, and peppers to add a little texture more texture and heartiness to the meal.
+Alternatively, you can buy dehydrated veggies.

 - Meanwhile, add soup mix to the aluminum pouch, along with dehydrated veggies and/or protein of choice.